duereg/manager-readme/README.md

  - Foster positive team culture

 ## My Responsibility to You
- - Set you up for success and autonomy
+ - Lay the foundation for your success and autonomy
- - Give you opportunties to grow your career
+ - Give you opportunities to grow your career
  - Accept and act on feedback given
  - Be a shit umbrella for you
    - Everything you do right is your accomplishment